 On Instagram, most of us are happy if 20 or 30 people “like” any given picture we post.
 We’re back with hip-hop artist Trip Lee, and Trip, some of your pics go over 10,000 likes on Instagram!
 Social media stats like these beg us — just beg us — to compare ourselves to everyone else and to quantify our popularity — which, of course, is pure vanity.
 So speak to nobodies, like me, about fame, and particularly about this idea that popularity is the key to happiness?
 Speak from the inside.

-Yeah.
-I think that is one of the really dangerous things about social media is with our kind of hearts that love to praise of men, it has always been that, but now as you said there is this kind of automatic way that I can at any moment know exactly what people think about what I just said or what I just did or this picture that I just took.
+I think that is one of the really dangerous things about social media.
+With our kind of hearts that love the praise of men, it has always been dangerous.
+But now, as you said, there is this kind of automatic way that I can, at any moment, know exactly what people think about what I just said, or what I just did, or this picture that I just took.
 I don’t have to wait to ask anybody.
-I can second by second see how many people think it is impressive.
+I can, second by second, see how many people think it is impressive.

 Sometimes it may be just a week or two.
-There was one time it was a couple of months or maybe I would still tweet.
+There was one time when it was a couple of months.
+Maybe I would still tweet.
 I would schedule them, but I would just erase the apps from my phone so that I wouldn’t be tempted to go and look at everybody’s responses to my tweets and posts at all times.